johnny-581/git-workflow/README.md

 git checkout main
 git pull origin main
 ```
 Then create and swich to a new branch.
-You must make your changes in this new branch, so that later it can be reviewed and merged into the main branch:
+You must make your changes in this new branch, so that later it can be pushed to the remote, reviewed, and merged into the main branch:
 ```
 git branch <branch-name>
 git checkout <branch-name>